crowdymous/crowdymous.github.io/_posts/2021-10-29-untraceable.md

 the existence of a communication, let alone the identities of parties involved, because it is unable to make the connection between sender and receiver.

-There are some trade-offs involved by using *PIR* however.
+There are some trade-offs involved in using *PIR* however.
 It is computationally expensive relative to other services that route messages.
 A server that routes messages can directly answer a query by accessing the required message (or inbox).
 Every single *PIR* query however has to calculate a cryptographic function over *all* messages.
 This is the only way the server